Security proofs for practical QKD: variations, techniques, gaps, and limitations: Concepts in security proofs

 We stress the strength of this property: whenever Eve performs this attack, she knows Alice's raw data with probability~$1$, so she knows it \emph{regardless of any event we might condition on} --- including the event that the protocol accepts.
 (While the probability of the protocol accepting under this attack is extremely small, this does not in any way imply that the probability that Eve knows Alice's raw data is small, even conditioned on accepting.
 Also, the fact that the accept probability is small has no bearing on whether Eve is ``allowed'' to perform this attack --- she can \emph{always} choose to perform this attack, as long as she is willing to accept the small accept probability.)
 In particular, this means that the smooth min-entropy $\Hmin^{\esmooth}(\PAstring |\EprePA)$ is nearly\footnote{It is not exactly zero because of the smoothing, but for a state of this form, the smooth min-entropy is still very close to zero.} zero, regardless of whether we are considering $\rho_{\PAstring \EprePA| \Oacc}$ or $\rho_{\PAstring \EprePA}$.
 Hence the existence of this attack makes it fundamentally impossible to find a nontrivial constant $\entbnd$ such that any state accepted in the protocol has smooth min-entropy at least $\entbnd$. \\

 To overcome these obstacles, the security proof has to be constructed in a more precise fashion.
-The key observation is that as noted above, in the secrecy definition for fixed-length protocols (\cref{eq:secretfixed}), the trace-distance term is multiplied by a prefactor of the accept probability --- while this makes it weaker than an analogous claim without this prefactor, it is still sufficient to yield composable security, in the sense discussed in Refs.~\cite{part1,portmann_security_2022}.
-(In fact, our discussion above implies that the claim without this prefactor is simply not true, in that the attack where Eve collects all of Alice's states yields a final state where the trace-distance term is large, as claimed in \cref{eq:trdistcounterexample}.)
+The key observation is that as noted above, in the secrecy definition for fixed-length protocols (\cref{eq:secretfixed}), the trace distance term is multiplied by a prefactor of the accept probability --- while this makes it weaker than an analogous claim without this prefactor, it is still sufficient to yield composable security, in the sense discussed in Refs.~\cite{part1,portmann_security_2022}.
+(In fact, our discussion above implies that the claim without this prefactor is simply not true, in that the attack where Eve collects all of Alice's states yields a final state where the trace distance term is large, as claimed in \cref{eq:trdistcounterexample} and elaborated on in \cref{subsubsec:securityconditionedonaccept}.)
 We now sketch out various methods to rigorously prove that this definition can indeed be satisfied.